-Théodore DECK (ceramist) and Anthony Ludovic REGNIER (painter) - Ceramic dish glazed with tiger lily and butterfly on a blue background
+Théodore DECK (ceramist) and Anthony Ludovic REGNIER (painter) - Ceramic dish glazed with striped lily and butterfly on a blue background

 Diameter: 13'' ¾ 35cm

-Hollow circular polychrome enamelled ceramic dish decorated with tiger lilies and butterflies on a blue background.
+Hollow circular polychrome enamelled ceramic dish decorated with a striped lily and a butterfly on a blue background.
 Marked in the decoration "A.L.
 REGNIER" and dated "1881".
 On the back signed with the stamp "TH.
 Deck", titled "LIS TIGRE" and numbered "160".

 A dish with daturas and nasturtiums by Théodore Deck and decorated by Anthony Ludovic Régnier is kept in the Museum of Decorative Arts, Faience and Fashion in Marseille.

 Anthony Ludovic Régnier seems to be a prolific artist of the Théodore Deck factory, although little known, and specialized in flower painting.